Pugs have always been bred as companion pets.

 Similarly, they are hilarious dogs that love to play.
 This makes pugs ideal family dogs because they’re particularly good around children.

-Their temperament is sociable and outgoing, and they’ll easily get on with every member of the family.
+Their temperament is sociable and outgoing, and they’ll easily get on with every family member.

 They are generally easy to train, but their playful nature sometimes makes it hard for owners to be in control.